 - Another study of dehydrated people suffering headaches and other symptoms showed that simply rehydrating helped ease symptoms—and that in some cases completely relieved symptoms.

-Still more research that looked at tension headache and migraine causes showed that people who drank six cups of water more than they usually drank during the day reported fewer instances of tension headache and dehydration migraines as well as less severe migraine symptoms.
+- Still more research into tension headache causes and migraine causes showed that people who drank six cups of water more than they usually drank during the day reported fewer instances of tension headaches and dehydration migraines along with less severe migraine symptoms.